brucefan1983/MATLADY/README.md

 * The testing scripts call
   * the function "find_r" to build up the real space super cell;
   * the function "find_k" to build up the reciprocal space;
-  * the driver funciton "matlady" to do the major calculations;
+  * the driver function "matlady" to do the major calculations;
   * the "plot_dispersion" function to plot the phonon dispersion.

 * The "matlady" function calls
   * the "find_neighbor" function to construct one neighbor list for force calculations and one for building up the dynamical matrix;
-  * the "find_phi_all" function to calculate the the force constants that are needed;
+  * the "find_phi_all" function to calculate all the force constants that are needed;
-  * the "find_nu" function to construct the dynamical matrix and calculate the phonon spectrum.
+  * the "find_nu" function to construct the dynamical matrix and to calculate the phonon spectrum.

 * the "find_phi_all" function calls the "find_phi_one" function